bigtoga/Examples/Cloud - Azure/AZ-300/BS to memorize.md

 - Premium SSD - max IOPS of 7000
 - GatewaySubnet - use `/27` to maximize IPs available to Azure IaaS resources
+- Alerting - Rate Limiting
+    - Emails - no more than 100 per hour
+    - SMS/voice - no more than 1 every 5 minutes